 The insurance company determines the premium based on your insurability and the risk class you are assigned.
 Once set, the premium does not change until the end of the policy’s term.

-Similarly, the death benefit also does not change until the end of the term period.
+Similarly, the death benefit does not change until the end of the term period.
 If you die while the policy is in effect, your beneficiary gets the entire death benefit amount.

-One of the advantages of a pure term life policy, like the one offered by Symetra, is that it is very cheap compared to a whole life or a universal life policy.
+One of the advantages of a pure term life policy, like the one offered by Symetra, is that it is very cheap compared to a whole life or universal life policy.
 If you are young, do not have any pre-existing conditions, and in good health, you can get a substantial amount of coverage at very low rates.

 In the event of your death, your family can use the payout to replace your income for a period of time, pay off the debts, take care of the children’s education, and to maintain their lifestyle.